openstax/napkin-notes/pumazi/cnx/2016-jun-release.md

 This migration runs away from the middle of the road solution.
 This is the final set of migrations.

+The last migration requires a user with superuser privileges.

 `dbmigrator --config <publishing-config-ini> --context cnx-publishing --context cnx-archive migrate`

 #### Restart services

 - restart cnx-archive
+- restart zope FEs

 Restarting these will bring everything up-to-date.